XDasturchi/XDasturchi/README.md

 - 📫 How to reach me ...

-Developer: pyhton, vue.js, php, mysql, javascript
+Developer: pyhton, vue.js, php, mysql, javascript, html,css

 <!---
 XDasturchi/XDasturchi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.